datacorner/data-preparation-fundamentals/code/README.md

 ### Prerequisites

-- Ensure Python 3.3 or later is installed on your system.
+Ensure [Python 3.12 or later](https://www.python.org/downloads/) is installed on your system.

 ### Steps